kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v7.5.11, 26 Apr 2025:
+- New feature: Mission lists in the Map Menu now has an "open all/close all" button.
+- Tweak: (Again as this wasn't actually in 7.5.10.
+Sorry Mycu!)
+Callback by Mycu for Purchasable paint modifications mod.
+- Tweak: (Again as this also wasn't actually in 7.5.10.
+Sorry IALuir!)
+Renamed AEGS callbacks by IALuir.

 v7.5.09, 07 Apr 2025:
 - Bug-fix: Station Configuration menu was breaking when there are invalid modules in the player's saved construction plans.
 E.g. Venture modules are invalid when UI Extensions is installed because online functionality is limited.